lymereJ/HTCondor-EnergyPlus/README.md

 # HTCondor-EnergyPlus
-Use HTCondor to run EnergyPlus simulations
+Use HTCondor to run *a whole bunch* of EnergyPlus simulations

 *Under development*